 SBA Export Express Loan Program

-The SBA Export Express Loan Program offers financing up to $500,000 and like the SBAExpress, a response is typically given in 36 hours.
+The SBA Export Express Loan Program offers to finance up to $500,000, and like the SBAExpress, a response is typically given in 36 hours.

 A business has to have been in operation (not necessarily exporting) for over 1 year unless the owner’s experience would suggest they have expertise in exporting.